 As we mentioned in our mini-broker reviews, there are three types of commodity markets that you can access - hard metals, energies, and agricultural products.

-While some providers only specialize in major markets like gold and silver, the likes of eToro supported more than 45 commodities.
+While some providers only specialize in major markets like gold and silver trading, the likes of eToro supported more than 45 commodities.
 In fact, all of the commodity instruments listed above can be traded commission-free at eToro!